biosustain/apoptosis/report.md

 ### Observed vs modelled timecourses

 Figure 1. shows observed timecourses for each design under the 15ug/mL puromycin treatment, alongside a sample of model-realised timecourses.
+The modelled and observed timecourses appear qualitatively similar, suggesting that the model is not dramatically mis-specified.

 ![Simulated timecourses for the 15ug/mL Puromycin treatment](results/timecourses.png)

-The modelled and observed timecourses appear qualitatively similar, suggesting that the model is not dramatically mis-specified.

 ### Posterior distributions of design parameters

-Figure 2. plots the 2.5% to 97.5% marginal posterior intervals for the design-level parameters.
+Figure 2. plots the 2.5% to 97.5% marginal posterior intervals for the design-level parameters, relative to the control experiment.
+According to our model, some designs are probably different from the control with respect to the
+$\tau$ and $k_d$ parameters.
+On the other hand, all of the posterior intervals for design-specific effects on the parameter $k_q$ include zero, showing that the designs cannot conclusively be distinguished using the data provided.

 ![Posterior intervals for design level parameter](results/design_param_qs.png)

-This graph indicates that our model thinks there are differences between the designs with respect to the parameters $k_d$ and $\tau_d$, while the other parameters are harder to distinguish based on the data provided.